 When the GDPR comes into force in May 2018, the maximum amount for a fine will increase very significantly, to the greater of €20 million or 4% of annual worldwide turnover.
 The GDPR also includes a specific obligation to notify the ICO within 72 hours of becoming aware of a data security breach, and the ICO may require the organisation to notify affected data subjects.

-As well as the GDPR, the NIS Directive will also implement specific regulatory obligations for those affected by it (operators of ‘critical infrastructure’ and certain digital businesses), around minimum standards and breach notification.
+As well as the GDPR, the NIS Directive will also implement specific regulatory obligations for those affected by it (operators of ‘critical infrastructure’ and certain tech, media and comms businesses), around minimum standards and breach notification.
 However, the NIS Directive is not prescriptive as to what exactly these requirements will be; this will be a matter for national governments when it comes to implementing legislation.
 It remains to be seen whether the UK will opt for a new cyber security regulator to enforce the obligations under the NIS Directive, and if so, what powers and sanctions that regulator will have available to it.

 Along with enforcement by the ICO, individuals can bring private claims for breaches of the DPA if they have suffered ‘damage’ as a result.
 The 2015 Court of Appeal case of Google v Vidal-Hall confirmed that, applying the meaning of the EU directive that the DPA implemented, ‘damage’ could include personal distress.
 Google had been given permission to appeal that ruling to the Supreme Court, but settled the case before its appeal was heard.

 The Google judgment means that where an organisation has suffered a cyber breach leading to the loss or misuse of personal data, and the organisation did not have appropriate security measures in place, affected individuals may have claims against that organisation.